kinyodan/shamir-case-study/README.md

 ## Getting Started

-### Backend Api
+## Backend Api

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* Python version used Python 3.10.12 but should not be a problem with most python distributions , libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* Framework used FastApi version details (FastAPI CLI version: 0.0.4)

 ### Installing